Soil, Water and Environment

 Contact

-Programme Directors of Studies - Soil and Water Management/Soil, Water and Environment
+Programme Director of Studies - Soil, Water and Environment

 Karin Hamnér, researcher